dreki/pivotal-slacker/README.md

 Changelog
 =========

+1.2.0
+- Add hyperlink to story in `show`

 1.1.0
 - Add `accepted` command for listing your stories in the "accepted" state
 - Removed "accepted" from the list of states in `mine`